Best Candidate: Signer #39, Dorothy B. Dewey Mathews

 I had no luck searching for records of Dorothy Mathews’ enrollment in then-existing medical schools for women.
 And she would have worked as a physician when the field of medicine was not the strictly regulated profession we know today, with its exacting standards for licensure and accreditation.
 To be a doctor in the 19th century, you did not need formal schooling.
 The profession more closely resembled a trade, where one could begin practicing medicine after an apprenticeship or some other in-kind work experience.
 This would have been especially true in a rural area like the hamlet of Tyre.

 It is becoming evident that creating pathways for women’s formal engagement in medical science was a veritable obsession among the signers of the Declaration of Sentiments and their families.
 Signer #1, Lucretia Mott, was a founder of Philadelphia's Female Medical College of Pennsylvania (FMCP), only the second institution in the world to offer women an MD.
 Her spouse, James Mott, Signer #81, would later serve on its board of trustees.
 Rebecca M.C.
 Capron, the spouse of Signer #96, E.W.
 Capron, attended FMCP between 1853 and 1855.
-In adulthood, Charlotte Woodward, Signer #37, and her spouse were benefactors of FMCP’s school of dentistry.
+In adulthood, Charlotte Woodward, Signer #37, and her spouse, Cyrus Newlin Peirce, served as officers on the board of WMCP and its service apparatus, the Woman's Hospital of Pennsylvania.

 Moreover, at the same time as the Convention, Elizabeth Blackwell was in the process of becoming the first woman to earn an MD in the United States.
 She did so at the Geneva College Medical School (GCMS), just a short distance west of Seneca Falls.
 Weathering a slew of rejections from institutions in New York City and Philadelphia, Blackwell was admitted to GCMS after the school’s male student body unanimously voted to allow her in.
 Blackwell reports in an 1895 autobiography that they might have done so ironically, acting upon a suspicion that news of her matriculation was “a hoax, perpetrated at their expense by a rival college” (73).
 Blackwell began at GCMS in November 1847 and spent the next 14 months working toward her medical degree, even as taboos forbidding women’s exposure to the bloody inner-workings of the human body barred her from courses on surgery and human anatomy.
 Beyond her own activism, Blackwell’s familial links to the Suffrage Movement are extensive.
 Her brother Henry Brown Blackwell married AWSA leader Lucy Stone.
 Her other brother Samuel Charles Blackwell married Antoinette Brown Blackwell, the first ordained woman minister in the U.S., a feminist evolutionary theorist, and AWSA leader.
 Early suffragists appear to have been keenly aware of the obvious public health benefits behind training women as doctors—and its political stakes.